picosh/docs/posts/feeds.md

 Sometimes a feed digest post will fail to send an email digest.
 Here are some common reasons:

-- Digest interval has not been reach yet
+- Not time to fetch RSS yet
 - All RSS feed entries have already been fetched
 - Feed digest post validation error
 - Requests fail because of network connectivity issues